 - financial institutions, such as banks and other organisations that may lend you money

 We do this for a number of reasons, including to:

 - help people with particular difficulties, such as troubled families

 - help people get or stay in work

 - help people get education and training to improve their chances of getting work

 - support people with independent living, including home help and respite care

 - check payments for services

-- protect public funds in other ways
+- protect public funds

 - use for research or statistical purposes